cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/manual-skeletons.md

 ### Configuring Skeleton points

-You can add labels, attributes and change colour of any point of the skeleton.
+You can add labels, and attributes and change the color of any point of the skeleton.

 To do this, right-click on the skeleton point and select **Configure**: